Capri Global Files May 2026 Investor Presentation

 Financial Performance Highlights

-The company's earnings for Q4 FY26 and the full year FY26 reflected strong momentum across key financial metrics.
-Net interest income for Q4 FY26 stood at INR596 crores, up 56% year-on-year, while full-year NII reached INR1,998 crores, up 50% year-on-year.
-Pre-provision operating profit rose 68% year-on-year to INR427 crores for the quarter and 97% year-on-year to INR1,446 crores for the full year.
-Non-interest income grew 36% year-on-year to INR247 crores, contributing 29% of net total income for the quarter, largely driven by commission on insurance distribution and co-lending fee income.
-Insurance distribution generated net fee income of INR65 crores during the quarter and INR153 crores for the full year.
+The company reported robust growth across key financial metrics.
+Net interest income for Q4 FY26 stood at INR596 crores, up 56% year-on-year, while full-year NII reached INR1,998 crores, a 50% increase.
+Pre-provision operating profit rose 68% year-on-year to INR427 crores for the quarter and 97% to INR1,446 crores for the full year.
+Non-interest income grew 36% year-on-year to INR247 crores, contributing 29% of net total income, driven by fee income from insurance distribution and co-lending.
+The cost-to-income ratio improved to 49.4% in Q4 FY26 from 54.8% in the prior year.

 | Metric | Q4 FY26 | Q4 FY25 (YoY Change) | FY26 | FY25 (YoY Change) |